jodie-glantzlen/green-foot/README.md

 ## Work in progress / Easy things that can be done quickly
 To be fixed:
-* currently the user can select the same challenge multiple times, causing the logic to crash
+* currently the user can select the same challenge multiple times
 * weird behaviour on refresh

 To improve: